 Nils Bergman, M.D., is a Public Health Physician, an Honorary Senior Lecturer at the University of Cape Town, South Africa, and a research affiliate of the South African Medical Research Council.
 Dr. Bergman was born in Sweden and raised in Zimbabwe, where he later worked as a mission doctor.
 He received his medical degree from the University of Cape Town, and a Masters in Public Health from the University of the Western Cape.
 During his years in Zimbabwe he completed a doctoral dissertation (M.D., equivalent to a Ph.D.) on scorpion stings.
 He has worked in rural South Africa, Zimbabwe and Sweden, and was most recently Senior Medical Superintendent of Mowbray Maternity Hospital in Cape Town, where he oversaw 18000 births a year.
 On October 13 he held a pre-conference workshop as part of the BirthWorks International Conference “Finding the TRUTHS About Birth,” October 14-16, 2016.
 Cathy Daub, the founder of BirthWorks, attended the conference.
-She has generously agreed to summarize his talk here.
+She has generously agreed to summarize his talk about why mothers and babies should not be separated after birth.

 Babies and Mothers Should NOT Be Separated After Birth, Here’s Why